-uTorrent and VPN are two things that should be inseparable from each other, like the seatbelt and the car.
-Why we state this so boldly, read on.
+uTorrent and VPN are two things that should be inseparable from each other, like cars and seatbelts.
+Why we state this so boldly, find out below.

-uTorrent is a popular P2P (peer-to-peer) file sharing protocol that allows you to easily download large files.
-It’s a simple and efficient way of downloading.
+BitTorrent is a popular P2P (peer-to-peer) file sharing protocol that allows you to easily download large files.
+A simple and efficient way of downloading.

 Is uTorrent safe to use?

-Since the downloaded content files are stored on users computers, it’s shared with all connected peers.
+The downloaded content files are stored on users computers and are shared with all connected peers.
 Anyone can see your IP address and target you for a multitude of reasons.
 If your operating system is vulnerable, it can be exploited.

-The copyrighted works you (unknowingly) download can result in a hefty fine from the copyright holder.
+The copyrighted works you (unknowingly) download can result in hefty fines from the copyright holders.
 Thousands of p2p users have been sued over the past two decades.
 Firms are being hired to monitor and collect who is downloading what.

 Don’t play Russian roulette.